website banner

 Fr.
 Bill Johnson, SJ, interviews Fr.
 Gabriel Ambroise, SJ, director of Foi et Joie Haiti in front of the first Montre Bonte w school under construction in Quanaminthe, Haiti in July, 2012.

-Generous donors from throughout the United States, as well as friends in Germany and Spain, have helped us raise $70,000 to complete our first pre-school in Quanaminthe, Haiti.
-The school opened in October 2012 and is the first of five schools for children from 3 to 6 years old that, with your support, we hope to build in that northeastern corner of Haiti, across the border from Dajabón, Dominican Republic.
+Generous donors from throughout the United States, as well as friends in Germany and Spain, have helped us raise enough funds to complete our first two pre-schools in Quanaminthe, Haiti.
+The first school opened in October 2012 and the second opened in October, 2013.
+They are the first of five schools for children from 3 to 6 years old that, with your support, we will build in that northeastern corner of Haiti, across the border from Dajabón, Dominican Republic.

-The schools will be named Montre Bonte w, Haitian Creole for Show Your Goodness.
-They will be built and managed by Foi et Joie, the Jesuit network for basic education in Haiti (Fe y Alegría elsewhere throughout Latin America).
+The schools are named Montre Bonte w, Haitian Creole for Show Your Goodness.
+They are be built and managed by Foi et Joie, the Jesuit network for basic education in Haiti (Fe y Alegría elsewhere throughout Latin America).

 While Haiti struggles to rebuild the housing and infrastructure destroyed in the earthquake, please help us to invest in "human capital" by helping educate young Haitians to lead their country for generations to come.
 Your donation to Magis Americas, Inc., a not-for-profit organization, founded by the Jesuit Conferences in the United States and Latin America, supports the work of Show Your Goodness and Foi et Joie Haiti as outlined in the grant proposal.